outdated file headers: still at version 3.2.0

 What about removing the version, and simply manually (or automatically) update the last year in the copyright range, but only for files that actually have been modified that year?

-#4 Updated by David van der Spoel over 9 years ago
+#4 Updated by David van der Spoel about 10 years ago

 Could we use git to store the dates in the copyright?
 And put in the gromacs version automatically in some way?
 That is the begin date is fixed and the end date follows from the date of the last git commit?